ramana554/ChatBot/language/conversations/greeting_01.md

 timestamp: 2017-01-18T12:01:22.6385852+05:30
 ---

-Hi
+Hi there, Ascendia here, How can I assist you?
 * greeting

-< Hello world, I mean human
+< Hi there, Ascendia bot here, How can I help you?
 * greeting

 Goodbye